OMEAkin/OMEAkin/README.md

 ## Hi there, my name is Mercy 👋

-With a desire to combine health sciences, technology and ethics, I am working towards finding my niche.
-I am interested in analyzing multimodal/multiomic healthcare datasets, and building ML/AI & statistical models for clinical and biomedical research.
+Interest: combination of health sciences, technology and ethics.
+I am interested in analyzing multimodal/multiomics healthcare datasets, and building ML/AI & statistical models for clinical and biomedical research.
 Alongside this, I am also passionate about community building (e.g. through organizing conferences & interdisciplinary collaborations), and contributing to the development of ethical healthcare AI policies & strategies.

-I love to learn, and advices, suggestions and collaborations are (always and) highly welcomed. :)
+I love to learn.
+Advices, suggestions and collaborations are (always and) highly welcomed. :)

 Toolbox:
 ----------------------------------------------------------------------------------------------------------------